What To Do If Your New Kitten Has Diarrhea

 Diarrhea can be a sign that your new kitten's diet needs to be changed.

-If your kitten has diarrhea or is vomiting after they eat, it can indicate that their system is not agreeing with a particular ingredient.
+If your kitten has diarrhea or is vomiting after they eat, it can indicate that their system is not agreeing with some of the ingredients in their food.
 Your vet can help you choose appropriate food for your kitten to ensure they're getting all of the nutrients they need without causing GI upset.

 Diarrhea can also be caused by your kitten consuming a non-food item.